“Fruits day, it’s not necessary to be in liquid or paste form. I make fruits into refreshing briny salsa dish.”

 A serving of my salsa counts about 55Kcal.
 I liked this because it’s low fat, yet, mouthwatering!

 Don’t worry if you dislike onions, the taste of the onions in this salsa is not visible, but its addition helps in elevating the overall flavour of the salsa that makes it an important element in the recipe.
-Even my girl who hates onion, find it acceptable and she did not mind having it.
+Even if you hated onion, you would find it acceptable here.

 Tips: For really hot flavor, add Serrano chilli instead.
 If you have super high tolerance in spicy flavour, retain some seeds, and it will really give you the punch in your palate!